royhobbstn/geojson-dijkstra/README.md

 }
 ```

-To provide richer outputs, you can provide additional "Path Output" functions which can parse Dijkstra internals into usable outputs.
+To provide additional outputs, you can add (or create your own) "Path Output" functions which can parse Dijkstra internals into usable outputs.

 Two built-in output functions are: